LinbuduLab/esbuild-plugins/docs/nx/esbuild.md

 nx g nx-plugin-esbuild:node-setup exist-node-app
 ```

-Similar to `init` generator, but `setup` generator should be applied in exist node application, and create related target configurations in `workspace.json`.
+Similar to `node-init` generator, but `node-setup` generator should be applied in exist node application, and create related target configurations in `workspace.json`.

 You can find more supported schema options in [ESBuild.Generator.Setup](/packages/nx-plugin-esbuild/src/generators/setup/schema.json).